Are you superintendent material?

 - Showing sensitivity to diverse community and student populations

-In addition to course work, individuals must meet the following requirements to earn the school district leader (superintendent) license:
+In addition to course work, individuals must meet the following requirements to earn the superintendent license:

 - Three years of successful experience in a position requiring a principal or administrative specialist license;